 While it is true that rainbows contain the seven primary colors delineated by Newton, they also display a whole continuum of light from red to violet and even beyond what our eyes can detect.

-One of Isaac Newton's famous experiments, using a prism, proved that white is a composition of all the lights generated by a rainbow.
+One of Isaac Newton's famous experiments, using a prism, proved that white is a composition of all the colors generated by a rainbow.
 As the sum, white symbolizes (as we will learn) the complete and perfect nature of God's righteousness and mercy.

 What is a moon bow?